-Obtaining your green card, should be the goal of every undocumented person here in the U.S.
+Obtaining your green card should be the goal of every undocumented person here in the U.S.

-Once you have your residency you can work and travel as you please, get a social security card, and can soon become a U.S. citizen.
-There are two main ways to get your green card: (1) abroad, via consular processing in your home country and (2) adjusting your legal status here in the U.S. Most clients prefer the second option but only certain people qualify.
+Once you have your residency, you can work and travel as you please, get a social security card, and can soon become a U.S. citizen.
+There are two main ways to get your green card: (1) abroad, via consular processing in your home country, and (2) by adjusting your legal status here in the U.S. Most clients prefer the second option, but only certain people qualify.

 The very first step in this process is having an approved I-130 filed on your behalf.
-This can be by your U.S. citizen children over the age of 21, LPR or USC spouses and parents and even your USC brother or sister.
+This can be done by your U.S. citizen children over the age of 21, LPR or USC spouses and parents, and even your USC brother or sister.
 If applicable, your “priority date” must be current to continue down the path to residency.

 “He won my case easily when other lawyers couldn’t.
 Here is my honest advice for those of you that have a case that needs in-person meeting/interview with Fresno USCIS officers, no one else Justin is the guy, almost everyone knows him, big advantage on that as I previously had a lawyer from LA, he absolutely got lost in Fresno USCIS, not knowing the battle field well and I lost the battle consequently. when you know someone you are talking too, by nature it’s completely a game changer, he prep me with an excellent game plan.
 When first time I knew Justin, he and his assistant Irene were the only ones at the office, super nice people, now he has at least 3 ladies helping him, all of them are very helpful, all questions are answered promptly, whether through the ladies or him directly.
 His review speaks for itself.
 A big kudos for Justin and the team.”